all-the-data/awesome-data-hoarding/README.md

 ### Case studies

-- [naive-slack-scraper]().
+- **naive-slack-scraper**.
 Hypothetical code that cannot exist, as it potentially wouldn't follow terms of service.
+So don't look for it.
 - [pokemon-data](https://github.com/pokemon-names/pokemon-data/blob/main/data/README.md). jq examples.

 ## Discussion